winstonsummers/TotM2/README.md

 * Main Menu
 * Log Book and User Input
-* Class Model for Character
+* Class Models for Characters
-  * solutions for character classes/races and inhereitence therein
+  * solutions for character occupation/races and inhereitence therein
+  * character creation
+* Mechanics for Combat
+* Mechanics for Magic
+* Class Models for items/gear
+* Class Models for monsters

 ### Known Bugs